Shrinking and Can Crushing

 60% of its original diameter.
 At 6,300 joules, some melting of the

-("Mercury") dimes simply melt and shatter at energy levels of over 2,500 joules.
+silver alloy, older silver dimes melt and shatter at energy levels of

 Bimetal coins often work as well!
 Here is an older United Kingdom bimetal

 2 Pound Coin that was shrunk using 6,300 joules.
 The center shrank a

 little bit more than the outer ring, freeing it from the outer ring.